On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometrization of period morphisms

 For that, it suffices to define the maps $\iota_{\rm BK}^1$ and $\iota_{\rm BK}^2$ in the following diagram and to show that this diagram commutes:

 We define the maps $\iota_{\rm BK}^1$ and $\iota_{\rm BK}^2$ to make the left and the right triangles in the diagram commute.
 They are strict quasi-isomorphisms.
 The remaining pieces of the diagram commute by definition. \end{proof} Let $X\in {\rm Sm}^{\dagger}_C$.
-We define the global period morphism
+We define the global period morphism of VS's (with values in $\sd(C_{\Q_p})$)